outaagunga/documentation/strategy.md

 Switch to **5-minute or 15-minute chart**:

-* ☐ Mark the most recent unmitigated FVG
+* ☐ Mark the most recent unmitigated FVG located near previous swing high/low

 If **SELLING:**